algorithm-helper/algorithm-helper/content/categories/data-structures/lists/double-ended-queue.md

     }

     /**
-     * Inserts item to the back of the Deque.
+     * Inserts item to the back of the DoubleEndedQueue.
      *
      * @param item, the item to be inserted
      * @throws IllegalArgumentException if the item is null